Does My Medicare Supplement Insurance Plan Cover My Spouse?

 How will my spouse receive health care?

-Should my spouse and I purchase the same Medicare Supplement policy?
+Should my spouse and I purchase the same Medicare Supplement insurance plan?

-Most Medicare Supplement policies do NOT cover nursing home care, routine vision or dental care, hearing aids, eyeglasses, or private-duty nursing.
-Medicare Supplement policies purchased today also do not cover prescription drugs.
+Most Medicare Supplement insurance plan do NOT cover nursing home care, routine vision or dental care, hearing aids, eyeglasses, or private-duty nursing.
+Medicare Supplement insurance plans purchased today also do not cover prescription drugs.
 To get prescription drug coverage, you can sign up for a stand-alone Medicare Part D Prescription Drug Plan.
 Some Medicare Advantage plans include prescription drug coverage, and may also cover benefits like routine dental or vision care.
-Keep in mind that Medicare Supplement only works with Original Medicare.
+Keep in mind that Medicare Supplement insurance plans only work with Original Medicare.
 You can’t use these plans to pay for Medicare Advantage costs.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.